LSSTDESC/CFHTLS-Reprocess/doc/Taskforce2015_CFHTLS-Reprocess.md

 4. understand how to develop future level-3 code in the DM framework
 5. wherever possible, re-analyze CFHTLS data and publish improved results

-CFHTLS data is a well known dataset and several science en technical papers have been published, providing references to challenge the DESC / LSST pipelines.
+CFHTLS is a well known dataset and several science en technical papers have been published, providing references to challenge and develop the DESC / LSST pipelines.
 Using the CFHTLS deep fields and the overlapping HST ones, it is for instance possible to test various deblending technics. +

 Several physicists at IN2P3 and members of the DESC have a deep knowledge of the CFHTLS data through the SuperNovae Legacy Survey (SNLS) project.